wkh237/react-native-fetch-blob/README.md

 A project committed to make file acess and data transfer easier, efficient for React Native developers.

-> The npm package is inside `src` folder, if you're going to install using github repository do not point to here directly
+> If you're going to use github repo as npm dependency please use the [archive repository](https://github.com/wkh237/react-native-fetch-blob-package/releases/tag/v0.9.6) this repository is for development.

+> If you're using this library as Firebase Storage solution, please upgrade to 0.9.6 since XMLHttpRequest polyfill has way better compatibility than previous versions.

 ## Features
 - Transfer data directly from/to storage without BASE64 bridging